novelmartis/novelmartis.github.io/projects.md

   <h3 class="p_post_h">The nature of the animacy organization in human ventral temporal cortex</h3>
   <img class="p_post" src="{{site.url}}/assets/anim_proj.png" height="200">
   <b>With:</b> <a href="https://scholar.google.it/citations?user=5GQjAZkAAAAJ&hl=en&oi=ao">Daria Proklova</a>, <a href="https://scholar.google.nl/citations?user=v4CvWHgAAAAJ&hl=en">Daniel Kaiser</a>, <a href="https://scholar.google.nl/citations?user=IX0uaEQAAAAJ&hl=en&oi=ao">Marius Peelen</a><br>
   <b>Summary:</b> The animacy organisation in the ventral temporal cortex is not fully driven by visual feature differences (modelled with a CNN).
-It also depends on non-visual (inferred) factors such as agency (derived through a behavioural task).<br>
+It also depends on non-visual (inferred) factors such as agency (quantified through a behavioural task).<br>
   <a href="https://youtu.be/L-BZKw72Nb4?list=PL0HxeKpsusXCyMF_GfQJ0eMagKNYU79xq">CAOs'17 Talk</a>, <a href="https://doi.org/10.6084/m9.figshare.5919154.v1">Masters Thesis</a>, <a href="https://doi.org/10.7554/eLife.47142">eLife'19 paper</a>, <a href="https://doi.org/10.6084/m9.figshare.10033025.v1">CCN'19 poster</a><br>
   <b>Comments:</b> <a href="https://twitter.com/abc_aalto/status/855043613453058048?s=20">Masters thesis in brief</a>, <a href="https://twitter.com/martisamuser/status/1171381533128777728?s=20">eLife paper in brief</a><br>
 </div>